 Beginners can book a tour into the lower end of the Narrows, while more experienced visitors should head to the Subway or Orderville Canyon.
 You can go canyoneering in Zion year-round, but certain routes will be limited.
-The most comfortable time to try out the activity is during the summer, when the river levels are manageable and the water is warm.
-Keep in mind that canyoneering permits have to be reserved online up to three months in advance.
+The most comfortable time to try out the activity is during the summer when the river levels are manageable and the water is warm.
+Keep in mind that canyoneering permits have to be reserved online up to two months in advance.

 The Best Time to Visit Zion National Park for Camping

 There's nothing like waking up in the beauty of Zion National Park, which is likely why camping is one of the park's most popular activities.
 That being said, you'll want to make reservations early, since Zion has just three campgrounds — South, Watchman, and Lava Point — and they fill up fast.

 Typically, Watchman Campground, in Zion Canyon, is open year-round, and South is only closed in winter.
 Lava Point Campground, the more primitive camping option off Kolob Terrace Road, is open May through September.
 As long as you have appropriate camping gear (or a camper or RV), you can come anytime during that window, although those who want to avoid the heat might want to skip July.